faust64/highwaytohell/README.md

  * zones import tool?
  * unclear yet how we'll trust phone numbers as contacts ...
- * add a name column to our healthchecks table? for clarity - so far identifying them with the target being evaluated
+ * add a name column to our healthchecks table? for clarity - so far identifying them with the target being evaluated, which I would argue is clear enough ... until we consider multiple Host headers on a single LB, ...
+FML...
  * moar tests
  * api-less mode?
  * shinyness - CSS or frontend contributions most welcome
- * packaging: DB update & schema versioning (based on debvers?)
  * DNSSEC keys rotation open to discussion, bearing in mind it implies publishing new DS records to registrar, we can't automate it unilaterally
  * reproducible benchmarks & gnuplot magic ...